-- Do nothing (i.e. maintain the current conservation strategy). - Reconfiguration of reserve system to strategically conserve areas that accommodate climate change. - Matrix management, i.e. managing the biodiversity in areas outside of reserves. - Translocation of species in to new habitats. - Ex-situ conservation.
-This could include gene banking, cryo-preservation, zoos and botanical gardens.
+- Do nothing (i.e., maintain the current conservation strategy); - Reconfiguration of reserve system to strategically conserve areas that accommodate climate change; - Matrix management, i.e., managing the biodiversity in areas outside of reserves. - Translocation of species into new habitats; and - Ex-situ conservation.
+This could include gene banking, cryopreservation, zoos, and botanical gardens.

-Current understanding of how ecosystems will respond to climate change, based both on historical data and modelled predictions, suggests that individual species will respond at different rates.
-The consequence of this is that entire ecosystems will not move in unison but species will move independently, leading to altered community composition (Huntley 1991, Graham 1992, Gitay 2001, Williams 2005, Thuiller et al. 2006, Bush 2002).
-It is important that conservation strategies consider individual species when attempting to minimise losses.
+Current understanding of how ecosystems will respond to climate change, based both on historical data and modeled predictions, suggests that individual species will respond at different rates.
+The consequence of this is that entire ecosystems will not move in unison, but species will move independently, leading to altered community composition (Huntley, 1991; Graham, 1992; Gitay et al., 2001; Williams, 2005; Thuiller et al., 2006; Bush, 2002).
+It is important that conservation strategies consider individual species when attempting to minimize losses.
 This does not negate the need to maintain habitats (ecosystems), but it needs to be accepted that the compositional structure of these systems will be different in the future, though in some instances the functional attributes may be similar (see lowveld savanna case study above).

-Based on individual species responses to climate change, a set of adaptation options are identified in Figure 2 and their relative constraints and benefits are compared in Table 4.
+On the basis of individual species responses to climate change, a set of adaptation options are identified in Figure 2 and their relative constraints and benefits are compared in Table 4.